 Transportation is Job #1 Campaign

-the expiration of the latest highway and transit authorization extension, today
+the expiration of the latest highway and transit authorization extension, AGC

-AGC kicked-off a comprehensive grassroots and communications campaign asking
+is kicking-off a comprehensive grassroots and communications campaign asking Congress

 The campaign, called Make Transportation JOB #1, will continue to build momentum for

-of Congress is now.
-Both the House and Senate are in position to move
+Congress is now.
+Both the House and Senate are in positions to move their

 AGC and our members have worked

-hard to get the reauthorization bill to this point and we need to push to ensure
+hard to get the reauthorization bill to this point and we need one final push

 Transportation JOB #1 and pass a highway and transit reauthorization